Is Coffee Good for You? (+ Trends and Recipe)

-Have you every asked yourself: Is coffee good for me?
+Yes, it’s known for that burst of energy that some people get headaches, or can’t get out of bed, without.
+But have you ever thought more closely about the question, Is coffee good or bad for you?
 According to several studies, it turns out your morning mug (or four) actually is.
-The World Health Organization recently dropped coffee’s status as potentially cancer causing.
-Next, according to Harvard’s School of Public Health, there are actually some serious health benefits to your daily cuppa.
-Today, we’re delving into the research in detail.
+Good news: The World Health Organization recently dropped coffee’s status as potentially cancer-causing.
+Next, according to Harvard’s School of Public Health, there are actually some serious health benefits to your tried-and-true daily iced coffee that you sip even in subzero temperatures.
+Today, we’re delving into the research in detail and exploring some of the reasons coffee might be bad for you, depending on your health conditions.
 Plus: Don’t miss out on some popular coffee trends that are brewing at the moment.

 Drip coffee is all the rage right now, despite it being popular since the invention of the coffee filter by German housewife Melitta Bentz around 1900.
 (A patent was granted on June 20, 1908.)
 But a lot has happened in the century-plus since.
 At any rate, here’s how to make drip coffee: